This year, I’m feeling the big-band! I can’t wait to unveil what I’ve been working on.

 Have Yourself a Merry Little Christmas

 Something soft and lulling.
 The score is written out for a Classical pianist, with syncopations noted.
+Edit: Alternative sheet music found, since the last link broke.
 (Sheet music)

 Silent Night – Steve Calderone